 Don’t Over-consume: Pace your alcohol consumption by drinking water between alcoholic beverages and don’t drink on an empty stomach.
 When the bar closes, respect it and stick to water, juice or coffee.

 Sports Talk: Stay on topic – football.
 Game day is sports related.
 It’s not the time to talk politics, workplace issues or anything else.
 If you must go off topic, move to a private area away from the TV.

 Don’t use Profanity: There is no excuse for offensive language.
 Be considerate of the host, other guests and children whether your team is winning or losing.

 Do Tidy Up: Be a good guest.
 Place your trash in the garbage.
 Depending on your relationship with the hostess, offer to assist with evening clean up.

 Do Show Gratitude: Send a handwritten thank-you note within 48 hours.
 Opening your home and throwing a party is a lot of work, and your host will appreciate you taking the time to acknowledge and thank him or her.

-Don’t Distract During Commercials: Super Bowl highlights include the commercials.
+Don’t Distract During Commercials: The big game highlights include the commercials.
 So, no chit chat or noisy phone apps.
 Move sideline conversations to another area during the commercials to respect folks who want to watch and enjoy.